rur/good/README.md

 >
 >_– Backend Developer_

-The mission is to make GUI development more enjoyable and approachable for backend developers in the following ways:
+As a backend dev, how can I create a dashboard for my web service without adding a lot of complications and dependencies to the project?

+...by making the most of the Go standard library!
+This scaffold was created to reduce the maintenance cost for that kind of an app in the following ways:

+* Minimize logic outside of Golang,
+  * Use more of your available project code
+  * Make it convenient to do templating on the server-side
-* Include quick-start layout templates:
+* Use quick-start page templates:
-  * Integrate a suitable CSS tookit
+  * Pick a suitable CSS toolkit
-  * Plenty of functioning examples (WIP)
+  * Build new pages from examples
 * Code generation with [TOML](https://toml.io/en/) config:
-  * Generate readable 'plumbing' code
+  * Generate route 'plumbing' code that is readable
   * Take advantage of the compiler

-* Minimize logic outside of Golang
-  * Server-side rendering
-  * Existing project code can be utilized directly
+#### Interactivity

+The scaffold server can send page fragments to the web browser via XHR.
+Most common interactive requirements can be satisfied this way: web forms, tabs, modals, pagination, etc... (see the example pages).
+Full stack apps can be reserved for special cases.

 ### Treetop Routemap Layouts

-Routemaps combine code generation with a familiar approach to web templating.
-The [Treetop library](https://github.com/rur/treetop) is used to bind endpoints to a layout hierarchy of HTML files and template handlers.
+Routemaps combine code generation with a classic hierarchical approach to web templating.
+The [Treetop library](https://github.com/rur/treetop) is used to build layouts and handlers for endpoints.

-The `good routes gen` command reads the TOML config of a page and generates the plumbing code for: routing, HTTP handlers and template inheritance.
+The command `good routes gen` will read a TOML config for a page and generate endpoint plumbing code.

 #### Routemap preview